Aricksoo/gatsby-starter-foundation/src/content/pages/about.md

 > “There is not great people in the world, only great challenges which ordinary people rise to meet.”

-I hope one day, I too will be able to catalyze positive changes in the world.
+I hope that one day, I too will be able to catalyze positive changes in the world.